kiwigod/DataScience/README.md

 Arjun Sardjoe Missier - 15052907

 ## Introduction
-This portfolio describes my achievements as well as my contributions towards the project
+This portfolio describes my achievements as well as my contributions towards the project.

+The project in question is the ortho eyes project within the minor data science 19/20.
+During this minor we will create a classifier to diagnose in which category a patient's shoulder disability should be placed.
+This project will be fulfilled in a group of seven students working together with the LUMC.
+They are looking for a product to assist their physicians in diagnosing these shoulder disabilities.
+Furthermore they've provided the data set on which we're training and generating predictions.

+Based on this information we formed our research question to be as follows
+>_"To what extend and in what way, can different supervised data science techniques be used on kinematic recordings to contribute to a more valid and more reliable diagnosis, made by a doctor, on shoulder disability."_

 ## Table of contents
 - [Datacamp](#datacamp)